brhahlen/dc/README.md

 - pull          - pulls images
 - network       - create the macvlan network that is needed - *ONLY* possible using `sudo`
 - list          - lists all stacks and services in the stack
+- version       - shows the version of `dc` and retrieves the latest version and checks there

 # Thoughts/To Do's
 Also, some functions can probably be offloaded into dc-completion at some point?